 Weapons loads included the Exocet, the ASMP, the AS-30L, LGBs, and the Matra Magic II AAM.
 The SEM didn't carry the classic SNEB 68-millimeter unguided rocket pod; it was retired since the pilot had to fly straight in towards the target and the rocket's short range brought the aircraft too close to adversary defenses.
 It should be noted that when operating from a carrier, weapons like the Exocet and AS-30L were too heavy for landings and had to be discarded if they weren't otherwise expended.
 From 2009, Argentine Super Etendards were run through an update program, presumably to bring them up to something like Standard 5 SEM.

 * The Aeronavale's SEMs saw combat action during the Balkan Wars in the late 1990s and in the invasion of Afghanistan in 2002.
-The SEM is now being replaced by the far more capable Dassault Rafale M multirole shipboard fighter, and will be out of service by 2015.BACK_TO_TOP
+The SEM was finally phased out of operational service in the summer of 2016; it has been replaced by the far more capable Dassault Rafale M multirole shipboard fighter.BACK_TO_TOP

 * The following list summarizes Etendard / Super Etendard variants and production: